Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want to DIY or continue for Modern High-Tech…

 The home has an unusual shape and is almost completely covered with glass panels.
-One large wall is over-looking an open-air deck which visually enlarges the space.
-Love that bright and airy space which comes with a large skylight right above your bed so you can fall asleep gazing at the stars and rise with the first rays of early morning sun.
+One large wall is over-looking an open-air deck that visually enlarges the space.
+Love that bright and airy space that comes with a large skylight right above your bed so you can fall asleep gazing at the stars and rise with the first rays of the early morning sun.
 It just makes you wish you could buy it right away…

-For those looking to go off-grid while striving for a hassle-free living, this prefab tiny house is a perfect solution: just order it to be delivered to your desired location.
+For those looking to go off-grid while striving for hassle-free living, this modern tiny house is a perfect solution: just order it to be delivered to your desired location.
 You can put your DIY touches to decorate the space and add color accents with a compact, multi-functional furniture.

 3. The “invisible” prefab tiny house disappears in its surroundings